ablestack/graphql-codegen-hasura/README.md

 - Strongly typed wrappers for all the Hasura/ApolloGrapqh methods (works great with code suggestion/auto-completion), organized into combined "GQLHelper" and "GQLHook" objects
 - Auto optimistic caching option provided for all Inserts, Updates, and Deletes
 - Automatically populates created_at and updated_at timestamp fields, if provided for insert but left null
 - Query and subscription results provide entity parameter directly on results object (instead of having to pick out of deeply nested result field)
 - Automatically calls cache.evit on entity deletion
 - Automatically adds \_\_typename fields on cache inserts
+- Generates a range of convenience methods for querying and manipulating the Apollo cache
-- Will automatically convert Hasura input graphs to fragment graphs when inserting into local cache with cache* and client* methods
+- Automatically convert Hasura input graphs to fragment graphs when inserting into local cache with cache\* methods

 ## Status: \*BETA\*

 Important Note: Despite the version number, this project is at "Beta" status, with an evolving codebase.
-However, any breaking changes will be released with new minor or major version bumps in order to minimize disruption to any consumers.
+However, any breaking changes will be released with new minor or major version bumps in order to minimize disruption to any consumers, and detailed in [Release Notes](##Release-Notes)

 ## Approach